vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

   };
 </script>
 ```
-In above example you can see the we use getters to pass the values to the component: all products already in cart, total price, and items in cart.
-It's the best way to access `cart` object properties.
-TO make them work you need to import `cartGetters` object and use proper getter function as the computed value.
+In above example you can see that we use getters to pass the values to the component: all products already in cart, total price, and items in cart.
+It's the way to access `cart` object properties and to make them work you need to import `cartGetters` object and use proper getter function as the computed value.

   * checking if an item is on a cart

 You can inform the user of your application if the product that he sees is already in his cart by using `isAddedToCart` and e.g. show the proper icon signalizing it.